VoidArchive/Feedback/README.md

 # Feedback
 Feedback for anishshrestha.dev
-- Found an issue or typo?
+- Found a bug or typo?
 - Was I wrong in what I said?
 - You know a better way to make my projects better?